 “Engineering teams are often not watching past spend trends closely enough to answer questions from finance about why a cloud bill wasn’t what they expected,” Bill continues.

-Modeling is also challenging, especially because cloud costs are variable and difficult to predict.
-Finance understands that it’s hard but still wants nice models for how an input X will change the cost Y. Engineering often doesn’t know the financial relationship between X and Y, so it’s hard to give finance the cost answers they need.
+Modeling is also challenging, particularly because cloud costs are variable and complex to predict accurately.
+Finance understands that it’s hard, but still wants nice models for how an input X will change the cost Y. Engineering often doesn’t know the financial relationship between X and Y, so it’s hard to give finance the cost answers they need.

 Finance may also not understand the technical details of how throttling cloud budgets can negatively affect service delivery.
 Engineers know.
 But they often lack an effective cloud cost solution to clearly illustrate where, why, and how money is being spent.

-Keeping systems running smoothly, minimizing downtime, and fostering continuous software improvement is the priority for engineers.
+Keeping systems running smoothly, minimizing downtime, and fostering continuous software improvement are the priorities for engineers.

 If finance doesn’t know how much their organization spends on a product, customer, or another business unit, they have no basis for determining if they are charging enough to support the organization’s profitability.